matthias-jaeger-net/p5-toolkit/README.md

 - [x] ```randomColoredLight(buffer, col)``` Sets a colored light in a random position in a buffer

-# Do you want to develop Effects?
+# Do you want to develop Effects yourself?
 ```bash
 # Clone the repository
 git clone git@github.com:matthias-jaeger-net/p5-toolkit.git